josebarbamontoya/chrono-sta/code/README.txt

     cp *.nwk /Users/barba/chrono-sta/examples/1000_gene_speciestree
     cp chronosta.py /Users/barba/chrono-sta/examples/1000_gene_speciestree

-2. Type 'cd' followed by the path to the directory to change the working directory to the folder that contains the chronosta.py script:
+2. Type 'cd' followed by the path to the created directory to change the working directory to the folder that contains the chronosta.py script:

     cd /Users/barba/chrono-sta/examples/1000_gene_speciestree